 From May-September, you can also sign up for a prehistoric expedition.
 It’s a special tour that will take you to deeper parts of the mines that aren’t included in the normal tour.
 It’s a 4-hour long adventure tour that requires you to be physically fit as they take you through time itself.

-All in all, Hallstatt Austria Salt Mine tour is an experience that you should take back home.
+All in all, a Hallstatt Austria Salt Mine tour is an experience that you should take back home.

 We hope you decide to explore the mysterious realms of the white gold past for yourself and share your stories with us one day.

-We loved our Hallstatt Salt Mine tour and I know that you will love it too!
+Austria is one of the best places for kids in Europe and our kids loved our Hallstatt Salt Mine tour and I know that you will love it too!